-This oven is built for use indoors at room temperatures between 15°C and 40°C (59°F and 104°F), at no greater than 80% Relative Humidity (at 25°C / 77°F).
-The ambient temperature should not change by 2°C (3.6°F) or more during operation.
+These units are intended for use indoors, at room temperatures between 15°C and 40°C (59°F and 104°F), at no greater than 80% Relative Humidity (at 25°C / 77°F).
+Operating outside these conditions may adversely affect the unit temperature performance.